 These facilities have been licensed as required by law.
 The Nuclear Energy Act and the Nuclear Energy Ordinance require the owners of all nuclear facilities to systematically and regularly assess the safety of these facilities under the supervision of ENSI.
 The spent fuel pools (SFP) are included in the periodic safety reviews of the NPPs, and their actual status is described when revised safety assessment documents are issued.
-In addition, operators of any nuclear facility in Switzerland (not only NPPs) have to perform systematic safety assessments.
+In addition, operators of any nuclear facility in Switzerland (not only NPPs) have to perform systematic safety assessments (see Section G.5.2).

-As a result of screening re-assessments of the cooling provisions for the SFP in the Swiss NPPs, which were ordered by ENSI in the aftermath of Fukushima, improvement areas were identified.
+As a result of screening reassessments of the cooling provisions for the SFP in the Swiss NPPs, which were ordered by ENSI in the aftermath of Fukushima, improvement areas were identified.
 The Inspectorate thus ordered all licence holders to immediately implement two physically separated lines/connections for feeding the SFPs from outside the buildings as an accident management measure, and to backfit seismically robust SFP cooling systems in the first generation NPPs.
 In addition, the NPPs were requested to backfit redundant level and temperature measurements for the SFPs with readings available in the special emergency control rooms.
 The two separated hook-up points have been implemented in all plants.
 The project for backfitting the seismically robust SFP cooling systems has been completed in the Mühleberg NPP.
 In the NPP Beznau the backfitting project is still ongoing.
-The project is delayed due to problems in the procurement of the new heat exchangers.
-The planned improvements for the temperature and level measurements of the SFPs have been completed in three of the four NPPs.
+The project is delayed due to problems in the procurement of the new heat exchangers, which should be installed in the SFP.
+As a consequence, NPP Beznau decided to abandon the original concept of a passive acting SFP-cooling.
+Instead, an active SFP-cooling circuit will be installed.
+The permits necessary for the conceptual changes and for the design of the new components have been granted by ENSI.

+The planned improvements for the temperature and level measurements of the SFPs have been completed in all NPPs.